In this training, the steps to review the Daily Sales Summary (DSS) will be covered:

 Optional Step: Comments Tab

-At this point, the user has the option a comment for each day part to record the general activity of the store on this day.
+At this point, the user has the option to enter a comment for each day part to record the general activity of the store on this day.
 Managers who work earlier in the day, before the DSS is created (which is at the end of the day), will enter their comments separately in the ‘Daily Comment’ window.

 Step 5: Provide Details to Exception Sales Tickets